Yazhuo-Liu/COE-3001-Mechanics-of-materials/README.md

 ## Instructor: Yazhuo Liu @ Georgia Institute of Technology

-COE 3001 is a foundational undergraduate course designed to equip students with a comprehensive understanding of the mechanics of deformable solids.
-The curriculum focuses on developing the analytical skills necessary to assess stress, strain, stress-strain relationships, material deflections, and potential failure mechanisms under diverse loading conditions.
-This course is a cornerstone for various engineering disciplines, particularly civil, mechanical, aerospace, and materials engineering.

-A unique aspect of this course is the integration of COMSOL Multiphysics, empowering students to tackle more advanced engineering applications through numerical simulation.
-Key topics include axial deformation, torsion, bending, stress transformation, buckling, and energy methods.
-The course emphasizes both analytical and numerical approaches, providing a robust foundation for subsequent advanced engineering studies.
+COE 3001 is an undergraduate course on the mechanics of deformable solids.
+The course develops students’ ability to analyze stress, strain, stress-strain relationships, deflections, and failure in materials under various loading conditions.
+This course is common in engineering programs, especially in civil, mechanical, aerospace, and materials engineering.
+The course will also introduce COMSOL Multiphysics to cultivate students' ability to solve more advanced engineering applications.
+Topics include axial deformation, torsion, bending, stress transformation, buckling, and energy methods.
+Both analytical and numerical approaches are emphasized, preparing students for advanced engineering courses.

 ### Prerequisites